 Managing your own business phone system offers more control and often reduces expenses if the right type of phone system is chosen.
 Some newer IP-PBX phone systems and hosted PBXs are designed to offer more control for the do it yourselfer, all the way from the initial install, configuration and setup to later admin management needs that include moves, adds, and changes.
 By using systems that are well designed with intuitive interfaces and direct provider or manufacturer support many small companies can take total control of their phone system and reduce expenses.

 Self management is just one criteria of many when making the best choice for a new business phone system.
 For instance, hotels and motels should stick with one of the top hospitality phone system brands as they will add value to the business.
-Businesses with warehouse environments which have lots of existing telephone cables that would be costly to upgrade to Ethernet would be best choosing a traditional PBX like Avaya IP-Office or a Samsung Officeserv.
-Cloud based PBXs can be an excellent choice, but if certain advanced features which cost more, like call recording is a requirement, then costs can lowered with an on-premise PBX.
+Businesses with warehouse environments which have lots of existing telephone cables that would be costly to upgrade to Ethernet would be best choosing a traditional PBX like Avaya IP-Office.
+Cloud based PBXs can be an excellent choice and have evolved into excellent reliable robust phone systems.
 And if your business does not want to even get involved with administration of a phone system, then alternatives can include traditional PBX brands, that is some cases other than adding a new phone, can work without any changes for years.

 Cloud based PBXs (hosted VoIP) are tailored to have the customer self manage their phone system.
 Management GUIs are intuitive and well designed so most users can navigate through the configurations.
 They also offer customer support over the phone as part of their monthly service price, making these systems especially attractive for small business do it yourselfers.
 Upgrades are done by the provider with the PBX server residing in the cloud.
 Adding or removing a service is easy and immediate offering instant scalability.